Jesse Holovacko was convicted in federal court for defrauding a client out of his retirement savings and using the funds for personal expenses.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 For a free consultation with one of the firm’s securities attorneys, please call (888) 637-5510.

 For more information on The White Law Group, visit www.WhiteSecuritiesLaw.com.